 The BMD machine works by firing X-rays from two different sources through the bones that are being tested towards a detector.
 The use of two different X-ray sources rather than one allows a more accurate reading of bone density.
 Mineralized bone blocks a certain amount of the X-rays.
 The denser the bone is, the fewer X-rays get through to the detector.

-It is important to note that a BMD test is not the same thing as a bone scan that may be used to look for other types of abnormalities in your bones, such as metastases from cancer, infection, or inflammation.
+By the way, is important to know that a BMD test is not the same thing as a bone scan that may be used to look for other types of abnormalities in your bones, such as metastases from cancer, infection, or inflammation.

-When you arrive for testing, you will be given a form to fill out that looks something like this.
-Information from this form will be used to calculate your overall fracture risk as will be explained below.
+At some time before you get your BMD test, you will likely be asked to fill out a FRAX Fracture Risk Assessment Tool.
+It will look something like this.
+Information from this test is used to calculate your overall fracture risk as will be explained below.

 Understanding the results